 So, you can also segment your list on the basis of time.

-For example, you cannot send emails to everyone at the same time because different subscribers will be at their respective time zones, and for a lot of them, it can be inappropriate or less effective.
+For example, you cannot send emails to everyone at the same time because different subscribers will be in their respective time zones, and for a lot of them, it can be inappropriate or less effective.

 Also, you need to understand the way men and women interpret things or communicate is different from each other.

-It depends upon the product or services you are selling where you need to be more relatable to hit their pain points and provide solutions only on the basis of their gender.
+It depends upon the product or services you are selling, where you need to be more relatable to hit their pain points and provide solutions only on the basis of their gender.

-Some problems are exclusive to men and some are to women.
+Some problems are exclusive to men, and some are to women.
 They also have different sets of preferences, so in order to personalize your content to be better suitable, you need to segment it differently for men and women.

 Not just that, there are other genders and sexual orientations such as gay, straight or third gender, trans men or trans women.